 What Affects the Weight of the Toilet?

 Weight can significantly vary between models and manufacturers.
 If you take some of the best units from the same category, you will notice that the weight difference can be significant.
 Below are just a few factors that can affect toilet weight.

 Most toilets are constructed out of a special type of porcelain.
 This material is a very strong version of ceramic combined with quartz.
 When molded together and hardened, it creates an even heavier substance.
 Some models are made of stainless steel, but these don’t last as long as porcelain.

 Despite popular belief, toilets don’t have a universal footprint and can come in various sizes.
 For example, for smaller rooms, one usually uses more compact models.
 These are a bit slimmer and use a smaller tank size, both factors which directly impacts their weight.
 Another variation to consider is the difference between elongated and round toilet bowls.
 Elongated versions are a bit longer than their rounder counterparts and also weigh a bit more.

 Buying a unit with more features also directly affects its weight.
 For example, bidet combos are infamous for significantly increasing toilet weight.
 Also, if your commode comes with heating elements, fans, deodorizers, and other comfort features, the overall weight is affected.
 Although it’s great to have all these options, it can be a struggle to transport your new toilet to your home.

 Can One Person Carry the Toilet?

 It depends mainly on the type of toilet you buy.
 If you opted for a two-piece model, you should have little to no issue with carrying as long as you move one piece at a time.
-In the end, you may only need assistance lifting the full assembled toilet onto its new wax seal.
+In the end, you may only need assistance lifting the fully assembled toilet onto its new wax seal.